 Timeline Activities Within the first three weeks of the school year Classroom Teacher Evaluation Orientation The evaluator will provide an overview of the classroom Teacher evaluation system to all classroom teachers.
-Within the first four weeks of the school year Alternative Performance Evaluation Within the first four weeks of the school year, teachers rated as highly effective for three consecutive years must notify their evaluator if they would prefer a full evaluation cycle rather than the expedited performance review.
-Prior to the end of the first quarter of the school year, the evaluator will inform teachers rated as highly effective for three consecutive years that they receive a formal evaluation rather than the expedited performance review.
+Within the first four weeks of the school year Alternative Performance Evaluation (Alternative Evaluation Cycle) Within the first four weeks of the school year, teachers rated as Highly Effective for three consecutive years must notify their evaluator in writing if they would prefer a full evaluation cycle rather than the expedited performance review.
+Prior to the end of the first quarter of the school year, the evaluator will inform teachers rated as Highly Effective for three consecutive years that they receive a formal evaluation rather than the expedited performance review.
+The default would be the expedited performance review.
 Prior to the end of the first quarter, the evaluator will complete at least one formal walk-through.
-A formal walk-through requires verbal and written feedback posted in the district's online evaluation system.
-The evaluator will provide at least one additional formal walk-through prior to the end of the second semester, the evaluator will complete a form verifying that the teacher on the expedited performance review remains a highly effective teacher.
-If the evaluator recommends a change to the standard evaluation process, the evaluator must verbally and in writing provide reasons for the recommended change prior to the end of the semester.
-Prior to the end of the first semester Fall Summative Teaching Performance Evaluation The evaluator will collect evidence for Domains 1 and 4 through the pre and post observation conference process.
+A formal walk-through requires written feedback posted in the district's online evaluation system.
+The evaluator will provide at least one additional formal walk-through prior to the last school day in April.
+Prior to the end of the second semester, the evaluator will complete a form verifying the teacher on the expedited performance review remains rated as a Highly Effective teacher.
+If the evaluator recommends a change from AEC to the standard evaluation process, the evaluator must verbally and in writing provide reasons for the recommended change prior to the end of the end of the end of the semester.
+Five instructional days prior to the end of the first semester Fall Summative Teaching Performance Evaluation The evaluator will collect evidence for Domains 1 and 4 through the pre and post observation conference process.
 The evaluator will collect evidence for Domains 2 and 3 through informal observations and the first formal observation.
-The teacher will complete a self-assessment in TalentEd Perform.
-The evaluator will complete the Fall Summative Teaching Performance Evaluation in TalentEd Perform.
+The teacher will complete a self-assessment in the district's online evaluation system.
+The evaluator will complete the Fall Summative Teaching Performance Evaluation in the district's online evaluation system.
 Prior to the last school day of April Spring and Final Summative Teaching Performance Evaluations The evaluator will collect evidence for Domains 1 and 4 through the pre and post observation conference process.
 The evaluator will collect evidence for Domains 2 and 3 through informal observations and the second formal observation.
-The teacher will complete a self-assessment in TalentEd Perform.
-The evaluator will complete the Spring and Final Summative Teaching Performance Evaluations for probationary teachers and continuing status teachers requiring a Spring Summative Teaching Performance Evaluation in TalentEd Perform.
-The Final Summative Teaching Performance Evaluation scores will be used for teacher RIF profiles.
+The teacher will complete a self-assessment in the district's online evaluation system.
+The evaluator will complete the Spring and Final Summative Teaching Performance Evaluations for probationary teachers and continuing status teachers requiring a Spring Summative Teaching Performance Evaluation in the district's online evaluation system.
+The Final Summative Teaching Performance Evaluation second system.
+The Final Summative Teaching Performance Evaluation performance Evaluation to the district's online evaluation system.
+The Final Summative Teaching Performance Evaluation performance Evaluation to the district's online evaluation system.